 Giving Compass’ Take:

-• Maurice A. Jones and Howard Kern from Sentara Healthcare discuss their plan to target social determinants that prohibit people from getting medical care.
+• Maurice A. Jones and Howard Kern from Sentara Healthcare discuss their plan to target social determinants that prohibit people from getting medical care in their community.

 • Why is a holistic approach to health important for communities facing a number of insecurities?